 Initiating the application process requires that an Application Intent Form is completed online.
 Please note that many individual high schools have a separate application that they require students to complete once they have completed the Application Intent Form.

-After November 16 date, all online student information which has been received will be forwarded to the elementary schools for processing records to be sent to the first choice high schools selected by eighth grade students and their families.
+After the November 13 date, all online student information which has been received will be forwarded to the elementary schools for processing records to be sent to the first choice high schools selected by eighth grade students and their families.

 Elementary school principals send their eighth graders’ records to the first high school chosen by each student.
 Records should include: